joephinderink/SharePortation-Protocol--SPP-/general-information.md

 Object identifiers are described via Universally Unique Identifiers [(UUIDs)](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 For example, the `device_id` field used to uniquely identify a vehicle is a UUID.

-MDS uses Version 1 UUIDs by default.
+ SPP uses Version 1 UUIDs by default.
 Version 4 UUIDs may be used where noted.

 [Top][toc]